When I was a child, I was badly infected. The virus bothered me every day. I was highly contagious, so the people around me suffered too.

 Legendary leaders of history, such as Napoleon Bonaparte, Winston Churchill and Robert E. Lee, galvanized their soldiers to fight through dreadful conditions and sacrifice everything for a common cause.
 Instead of boosting morale, these leaders could have peered at the horizon and told everyone who would listen, Their army looks really big and scary, and all of you look weak and tired.
 We can’t possibly defeat them.
 Let’s run for our lives.
 How do you think the soldiers would have reacted to such demoralizing complaining?

-A couple months ago, I was vacuuming out my vehicle at a gas station in town.
+A few months ago, I was vacuuming out my vehicle at a gas station in town.
 When I was just about finished, I accidentally locked my keys in the car.
 Stranded, I called my brother, Micah, who was helping in the maintenance department on the headquarters campus to make some extra money before college.
 I reluctantly explained the situation, anticipating much ridicule.

 Instead, Micah asked one simple question with childlike humility: “What do you want me to do?”